-Clydesdale Bank PLC (the 'Bank'), together with its subsidiary undertakings (which together comprise 'the Group') operate under the Clydesdale Bank, Yorkshire Bank and Virgin Money brands.
-It is the main operating subsidiary of its immediate parent, Virgin Money UK PLC (Virgin Money).
+Virgin Money UK PLC ('Virgin Money', 'VMUK' or 'the Company'), together with its subsidiary undertakings (which together comprise the 'Group'), operate under the Clydesdale Bank, Yorkshire Bank and Virgin Money brands.
 This release covers the results of the Group for the six months ended 31 March 2024.

-Statutory basis: Statutory information is set out within the interim condensed consolidated financial statements.
+Statutory basis: Statutory information is set out on page 4 and within the interim condensed consolidated financial statements.

 Excluding notable items basis: Management exclude certain items from the Group's statutory position to arrive at an 'excluding notable items' basis.
 The exclusion of notable items aims to remove the impact of one-offs and other volatile items which may distort period-on-period comparisons.
-Rationale for the notable items is shown on page 69.
+Rationale for the notable items is shown on page 88.
 This basis is classed as an alternative performance measure, see below.
 Previously, items adjusted from the Group's statutory position resulted in an 'underlying basis' of performance.
 The Group no longer presents results on an underlying basis, moving instead to a statutory presentation of its income statement, whilst still providing details of notable items of income and expenditure.
 Comparative periods have not been restated as the 'excluding notable items basis' is directly comparable to the previously disclosed 'underlying basis'.
-Further information on this change is shown on page 69.
+Further information on this change is shown on page 88.

-Alternative performance measures (APMs): the financial performance measures used in monitoring the Group's performance and reflected throughout this report are determined on a combination of bases (including regulatory and APMs), as detailed at 'Measuring financial performance - glossary' on page 181 of the Group's 2023 Annual Report and Accounts.
-APMs are closely scrutinised to ensure that they provide genuine insights into the Group's progress, however, statutory measures are the key determinant of dividend paying capability.
+Alternative performance measures (APMs): the key performance indicators (KPIs) and performance metrics used in monitoring the Group's performance and reflected throughout this report fall into two categories: financial and non-financial, and are detailed at 'Measuring the Group's performance' on pages 372 to 380 of the Group's 2023 Annual Report and Accounts.
+APMs are closely scrutinised to ensure that they provide genuine insights into the Group's progress; however, statutory measures are the key determinant of dividend paying capability.